YOUNG ARTIST COLLECTIVE

 HOW TO APPLY

-All interested applicants must submit this form by 11:59pm on Sunday, June 8th (any submissions after June 8th will be accepted on a rolling basis however please note that late submissions are not guaranteed a callback).
+All interested applicants must submit an interest and submission form.
+Tune back in for our 2026 deadline and call for submissions. (any submissions after the deadline will be accepted on a rolling basis however please note that late submissions are not guaranteed a callback).
 The form collects personal information, and the following attachments:

 1. A resume (if a resume is not available, please do not create one but submit a paragraph describing any previous theater, dance, or singing experience.)